 As is tradition at Eater, we close the year by asking a group of food writers, bloggers, and others about town to weigh in on the year in food.
 Their answers — unedited (except for grammar) and in no particular order — will be revealed in several posts by the time the clock runs out on 2020.
-Here, they share the pivots and innovations brought on by this year’s events that they hope will continue into 2021.
+Here, they share the year’s pivots and innovations that they hope will continue into 2021.

 Joanna Fox, food writer, and associate editor at ELLE Canada: Everyone had to transform in some way to survive.
 What I did see emerge is a need to change how the industry operates.
 It needs an overhaul, and the Montreal Restaurant Workers Relief Fund, spearheaded by former sommelier Kaitlin Doucette, showed us how the system fails the very people that keep it going.
 Doucette also co-founded the larger, national group, the Canadian Restaurant Workers Coalition and continues to fight for basic workers’ rights like standardized wages, changes to employment insurance, and especially now, adequate health protection and paid sick leave.
 This all needs to happen in 2021.